JoelEB/linode_setup/README.md

 ~~I still can seem to access other files in `public_html`.
 Although, while http://touchdrums.com/phptest.php/ will show me the correct php page, http://www.touchdrums.com/phptest.php/, will not, it returns 404.~~

-After uploading another test html page, ~~neither http://www.touchdrums.com/electricblanket.html or http://touchdrums.com/electricblanket.html will return anything.~~

-Still can't get the random html pages to show up, but the www. vs no www issue was due to me not adding the second alias to the `server_name` in the nginx .conf file for touchdrums.com.
+The www. vs no www issue was due to me not adding the second alias to the `server_name` in the nginx .conf file for touchdrums.com.
 Adding change to file copy below.

-Things seem to be working on both sites now, minus not being able to access my own html files.
+Things seem to be working on both sites now!

 ---